valugome/Nasal_Swab_Pooling/README.md

-This repository contains all of the code and input files required to replicate the analysis in the manuscript "Establishing the Link between Microbial Communities in Bovine Liver Abscesses and the Gut" currently under review at ... (as of..)
+This repository contains all of the code and input files required to replicate the analysis in the manuscript "" currently under review at ... (as of..)
 Raw sequence reads have been made publically available at NCBI's SRA under the BioProject .....